MaibornWolff/database-performance-comparison/README.md

 ### Run the test

-To run the test use `python run.py`.
+To run the test use `python run.py insert`.
 You can use the following options:

 * `--target`: The target database to use (name must correspond to the target name in `config.yaml`).
 This is required
 * `--workers`: Set of worker counts to try, default is `1,4,8,12,16` meaning the test will try with 1 concurrent worker, then with 4, then 8, then 12 and finally 16
-* `--runs`: How often should the test be repeated for each worker count, default is `3`.
+* `--runs`: How often should the test be repeated for each worker count, default is `3`
 * `--primary-key`: Defines how the primary key should be generated, see below for choices.
 Defaults to `db`
 * `--tables`: To simulate how the databases behave if inserts are done to several tables this option can be changed from `single` to `multiple` to have the test write into four instead of just one table
 * `--num-inserts`: The number of inserts each worker should do, by default 10000 to get a quick result.
 Increase this to see how the databases behave under constant load.
 Also increase the timout option accordingly